Spending months at home during the coronavirus lockdown resulted in thousands of people taking the plunge and getting a pet...

 Scammers taking advantage

-The rise in demand has also resulted in large numbers of unscrupulous breeders selling puppies for thousands of pounds above what they normally go for.
-What’s more, according to Action Fraud, people looking to buy pets during lockdown have been scammed out of more than £280,000 after they put down deposits for pets they had seen advertised online.
-These fraudsters never have any animals to sell but have used lockdown as a reason why buyers cannot come and see the animal first or pick it up.
-After the initial payment, more funds are requested to help cover pet insurance, vaccinations, as well as delivery of the (non-existent) pet.
+The rise in demand also resulted in large numbers of unscrupulous breeders selling puppies for thousands of pounds above what they normally go for.
+What’s more, according to Action Fraud, people looking to buy pets during lockdown were scammed out of more than £280,000 after putting down deposits for pets they had seen advertised online.
+These fraudsters never actually had any animals to sell but used lockdown as an excuse to justify why buyers couldn't come and see the animal first or pick it up.
+After the initial payment, more funds were requested to help cover pet insurance, vaccinations, as well as delivery of the (non-existent) pet.

-On top of all this, there are concerns that as people start to return to work and spend less time at home, pets may suffer from separation anxiety.
-Many owners may no longer be able to take their furry friends on long walks and dogs could quickly become lonely.
-One in five new owners has admitted to not fully considering the long-term commitment that comes with having a dog and 18% say they don’t know how they will look after their dog when they return to work.
+On top of all this, there are concerns that with people returning to work and spending less time at home, pets may suffer from separation anxiety.
+Many owners are no longer as able to take their furry friends on long walks and dogs could quickly become lonely.
+One in five new owners has admitted to not having fully considered the long-term commitment that comes with having a dog, and 18% say they don’t know how they will continue to look after their dog when they return to work.
 In fact, only just over half say they had taken this into consideration before buying their puppy.